Grommash9/ton_address_converter/README.md

 - tonsdk==1.0.15

 ### Performance Analysis
-- For small batches (<1,000 addresses), tonpy and pytoniq perform better due to lower overhead
+- For small batches (<1,000 addresses), tonsdk and pytoniq perform better due to lower overhead
 - For larger batches (>10,000 addresses), ton_address_converter shows significant speedup:
   - Up to 3.48x faster than pytoniq
-  - Competitive performance with tonpy
+  - Competitive performance with tonsdk
 - Best suited for bulk operations where parallel processing benefits can be realized

 ## Installation